28 April 2025

 3. Write Code: Implement the minimal amount necessary to pass the test.

-4. Refactor: Optimize the code while ensuring all tests still pass.
+4. Refactor: Optimise the code while ensuring all tests still pass.

 Real-World Example: Automated Testing for E-commerce